 Even as late as 1900 Husqvarna were proud to be associated with the Swedish Crown and used the logo on their cases to enforce their royal patronage.

 Today, Husqvarna still pride themselves on quality and make a superb range of machines from basic sewers to incredible embroidery machines.
 They have an impressive Museum open to the public in Huskvarna, Sweden.
 It is well worth a visit and set in one of the most beautiful settings you will ever see.

 As far as I am aware Husqvarna kept no records of the serial numbers of their early sewing machines so dating them is done more by machine style than anything.
 In fact I cannot find out any of the names of their designers either, which is a shame as there are some incredible innovative features on many Husky machines.

 By the 1950's the Husqvarna Company, from its early beginnings in the woods outside Huskvarna and Jönköping, had become a world renowned manufacturer.

 In America Husqvarna joined forces with White to promote an excellent range of sewing machines.

-The machine above was one of the last all-metal Swedish Husky machines that were built to last a lifetime, circa 1950's.
-Unhindered by plastics this machine is already 60 years old and still sewing like new.
+The machines above were the last all-metal Swedish Husky machines that were built to last a lifetime, circa 1950-1960.
+Unhindered by plastics the machines are already 60 years old and still sewing like new.